mcMineyC/spottydl/README.md

 # Spottydl

+There are a few small changes i made, but I don't remember.
+Use at your own risk.

 A **NodeJS Spotify Downloader** package without any API Keys or authentication from Spotify or Youtube-Music.

 However, this **requires [ffmpeg](https://ffmpeg.org/download.html)** to be installed on your system...